needle-mirror/com.unity.localization/Documentation~/ComponentLocalizers.md

 [!code-cs[source-order](../DocCodeSamples.Tests/LocalizedFontComponent.cs#sample-code)]

+## LocalizeDropdownEvent

+The LocalizeDropdownEvent Component Localizer populates a list of localized strings suitable for choice-style UI such as `Dropdown` or `TMP_Dropdown`.
+It supports two source types via a `[SerializeReference]` field:

+- **LocalizedStringList** — A single string table entry whose value is split on a configurable separator (default `,`).
+For example, `"New Game,Load Game,Quit"` becomes three items.
+- **LocalizedStringGroup** — A collection of individual `LocalizedString` entries that are aggregated into a list.
+Each entry is loaded independently.

+The component exposes an `OnUpdateList` UnityEvent of type `List<string>` that is invoked whenever the locale changes or the underlying strings load.
+In the Inspector, connect this field to `Dropdown.AddOptions` or `TMP_Dropdown.AddOptions` alongside `ClearOptions` so that options are replaced rather than appended.

 ## Automatic Setup

 Some Unity components allow you to add an automatic Component Localizer to them.
 These components have a **Localize** option in their context menus.
 When you select this, Unity adds a new Component Localizer and hook its events up to the target component.